apluslms/aplus-manual/jutut/features_and_hints.rst

 Here you can read, respond and tag feedback that is considered unread.

 .. hint::
-    If you would like to mark a feedback as unread without responding, respond with an empty message.
+    If you would like to mark a feedback as read without responding, respond with an empty message.
     This does not send a notification to the student and the message will be considered read.

 You can access most of the other features through the menu by clicking on **More**: